The City of Saint Peter Electric Utility provides electricity to approximately 4,400 Saint Peter residences and businesses.

 The City of Saint Peter requires all Electric Utility Customers, with newly installed or replacement central air conditioning, to participate in an "electric load management" program.
-It is a program to reduce costs to the utility and to you, the customer.
-By lowering your demand for electric energy at certain times of the day, you can help lower the City’s cost of electricity and reduce your own cost of electricity.
-If you have a direct wired air conditioner (central air), the program applies to you.
+This program helps reduce costs to the utility and to you, the customer.

 How the Program Works

 Thank you for helping reduce costs for yourself and for your utility by participating in this load management program.
-If you have any questions about the load management program, please call 507-934-0664.
+If you have any questions about the load management program or your device, please call 507-934-0670.